tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-docker.md

 >
 > * Always ensure you're not accidentally going to double bake by using your production ledger/setup to bake on a testnet
 > * Double baking/attesting means having 2 different bakers with the same key on the same network
-> * This is a serious offense and can lead to loss of bond and other penalties
+> * This is a serious offense and can lead to loss of bond and other penalties.
+See [Slashing Explained](/getting-started/slashing-explained/) for details
 > * Always double-check your setup before proceeding

 #### (Option 2 - INSECURE) Import Soft key to TezBake signer